saultcollege/shell-basics/README.md

 ls -1 --all /Users/ali
 ```

 Note that we have mixed the use of short and long-form option names.
-The command could of course also be using only short form options:
+The command could of course also be written using only short form options:

 ```bash
 ls -a -1 /Users/ali